WolfEmerald214/audiodg-affinity-permanent-fix-2023/README.md

 The main reason is because some user's run VoiceMeeter as there audio mixer and when they use chat apps like Discord they can sometimes run into a problem with there microphone start's to crackle a lot.
 Which can be fixed by manually setting audiodg.exe to CPU 0, However you would have to set the file to CPU 0 every time you startup your PC

+# Why should you use this BAT file rather then using applications/software?

-There are YouTube videos that helps you on how to automatically set audiodg.exe to CPU 0, However 90% of all of those videos results into you downloading an application or software.
+There are YouTube videos that helps you on how to automatically set audiodg.exe to CPU 0, However 90 to 95% of all of those videos results into you downloading an application or software.
 Which could lead to possiple undetectable IP address grabbing softwares or malware on your PC.

+What most people also don't understand is that using applications or software could use up your RAM or CPU.
+Which could slow down your computer in general

 The main purpose of this BAT file is to allow you to automatically set your audiodg.exe file to CPU 0 with the avalibility to change/read the CMD code, and to eliminate all possiple chances of downloading unnecessary applications.